A Cavity Under A Veneer

 Managing A Cavity Under A Veneer Until You Can See The Dentist

-While these steps can help to manage the issue until your dental appointment, it’s important to remember that they are not a substitute for professional treatment.
+While these measures can help manage discomfort, they are not a substitute for professional dental care.
+Contact your dentist as soon as possible for an appointment.
 If you have further questions about treatment options for A Cavity Under A Veneer, please contact us.